dIoMeDs/stegos-website/content/news/2019/10/mainnet-beta-3.md

 Linux: `$HOME/.local/share/stegos`
 ​
+You can download the latest version of the Stegos app and CLI [here](https://github.com/stegos/stegos/releases).

 ## Bounty Program
 ​
 Mainnet beta 3 will be used as part of the upcoming Stegos bounty program, which starts next week.
 To support this, the following changes have being made: